pwalig/3D-FPS-OpenGL/README.md

 College project made by 2 students initially as computer graphics exercise.
 We decided to continue development afterwards.

-Simple fps game where you shoot monsters that randomly appear i a backrooms themed maze.
+Simple fps game where you shoot monsters that randomly appear in a backrooms themed maze.

 Game available on [itch.io](https://itch.io/) as Backrooms FPS: [here](https://p-walig.itch.io/backrooms-fps "Backrooms FPS").